manoadamro/jason/docs/props.md

 ##### `min_value` (default None)

-minimum date, can also be iso8601 string or callable returning date
+minimum date, can also be iso8601 string, date or callable returning either

 ##### `max_value` (default None)

-maximum date, can also be iso8601 string or callable returning date
+maximum date, can also be iso8601 string, date or callable returning either

 ##### `nullable` (default False)